tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LP_Stu_Client_Server_Model.md

   ![console_search.png](Activities/04-Stu_Client_Server/Images/console_search.png)

-Ask students some of the following review questions:
+Engage students by asking some of the following review questions:

 * Website images are saved on website servers.
 When an image loads, what type of request is sent from the client to the server?